RaReNet/DFAK/SecureCommunication.md

 ## Helpful resources

 * Security in a Box; selecting and maintaining secure passwords https://securityinabox.org/en/chapter_3_1
-* EFF's 'extensive' guidelines on how to create a password [insert link here when published]
+* EFF's guidelines on how to create a password [forthcoming]